WordPress

 1. Upload to the server the files in the ‘wordpress’ folder, inside the domain folder that was generated when the domain was activated from the control panel.
 If you have added the domain example.com, the folder will be /var/www/html/example.com/.

 To do this, you can use an SFTP client such as Filezilla.
 Remember here how to upload content to the /var/www/html/example.com/ directory.
-Warning: You should not upload the “wordpress” folder as such, only the files within it.
+Warning: you should not upload the “wordpress” folder itself, only the files it contains.

 Create a new database